nmusayev/skills-support/README.md

     ```
 5. Run `php artisan key:generate` in order to generating application key.
 6. Finally, run `php artisan migrate` in order to migrating migration files and creating tables in database.
+7. Make your changes and create new pull request.

 ## More Info about Project